A study by the University of Modena in Italy found that over 84% women suffer from period pain.

 If you suffer from period pain and it is very difficult for you to get relief, please contact me to book in for some acupuncture.

-A holistic consulation can reveal the true cause to your period pain and you don’t have to suffer or pop pills endlessly.
+A Holistic Health Coaching Consultation can reveal the true cause to your period pain and you don’t have to suffer or pop pills endlessly.

 For more information on wellbeing during your period please see this post.